-The Greektown Casino Hotel in downtown Detroit is a maze of buildings, walkways and parking structures, yet it usually provides plenty of covered parking for its casino customers.
-(As a side note, the Greektown’s name will change to “Jack Detroit Casino” in late 2016).
+The Hollywood Casino at Greektown in downtown Detroit is a maze of buildings, walkways and parking structures, yet it usually provides plenty of covered parking for its casino customers.

-The Greektown’s 30 story hotel tower is home to 400 hotel rooms.
+Formerly just known as the Greektown Casino, the property boasts a 30 story hotel tower that is home to 400 hotel rooms.
 For its part, the casino has over 100,000 square feet of gaming space combined, with 2,850 slot machines and 62 table games, not including its 12 table poker room.

 Greektown Casino Hotel Parking Garages and Self-Parking

-From an SEC filing and press releases, the Greektown has a total of 5,382 parking spaces available in garages.
-Along with another 90 spaces in uncovered parking lots.
+Per an SEC filing, the Greektown has a total of 5,382 parking spaces available in garages, along with another 90 spaces in uncovered parking lots.

 Here are the four Greektown Casino Parking Garages:

 Main Hollywood Casino at Greektown Self-Parking Garage(the Red star on the map)

 This is the 13 story parking garage attached to the hotel.
 It has 2,764 spaces and a a clearance of 8 foot 2 inches.

 If you want to self-park, you use this garage by accessing one of two ways, but most driver usually come off of Interstate 375, the Chrysler Freeway.

 From there, the exit ramp (using the Lafayette exit), takes you right to the self-park parking garage.
 The off-ramp becomes Chrysler Service Drive.
 You’ll see the 13 story parking garage on your right.
 It’s clearly marked and the entrance sign is clearly visible on your right.